ViscousTests/website/content/docs/feelings.md

 Being in a state of mind where all your attention must be focused on a single thing to avoid failure, leading to an emptiness of other thoughts.

+## Watching with Extra Information

+The feeling when you know what decisions someone could make are good or bad, but they do not know.
+Also bucketing in here the feeling when someone who knows more is watching you.

 ## Chaos to Solution

 The feeling when you have no idea how to fix something but suddenly a solution appears out of nowhere.
 You may or may not understand how the solution works or where it came from.